RG Jones Sound Engineering: History

-Reginald Geoffrey Jones (1912–1987) worked as a salesman for Milton Products in busy street markets where he could not be heard above the crowd.
+Ronald GodfreyJones (1912–1987) worked as a salesman for Milton Products in busy street markets where he could not be heard above the crowd.
 To solve the problem he built a public address system which he mounted on top the panel van he conducted business out of.
-The public address system consisted of a microphone connected to an amplifier which fed two large wooden horns he had constructed.
+The public address system consisted of a microphone connected to an amplifier which fed two large wooden horn loudspeakers he had constructed.
 Four 12V batteries were used to power a rotary 48V to 23V converter to provide portable electricity for the system.
-The Milton Products Company asked Jones to build 15 more of these systems, leading to his founding the Magnet Publicity Broadcasting Company, which was later re-named RG Jones.
+The Milton Products Company asked Jones to build 8 more of these systems, leading to his founding the Magnet Publicity Broadcasting Company, which was later re-named RG Jones.

 In 1942 Jones moved his company to Morden in southwest London and began installing sound reinforcement systems in numerous London theatres.
 Jones also designed the Theatre Panatrope--a system that facilitated precise cueing of a sound effects or music record for theatre productions.

-To further expand his business, Jones built a recording studio.
-Originally a two-track facility based in two rooms of a house, RG Jones Recording Studios became one of the first 4-track facilities in England.
-During World War II, RG Jones Recording Studios produced transcription discs used by the armed forces to replay radio programs, and the company's mobile PA equipment was used by The Home Guard and the Red Cross.
-RG Jones provided PA systems for the VE Day and VJ Day celebrations in London.
+To further expand his business, Jones built a recording studio based in two downstair rooms of his house.
+Originally recordings were cut straight to acetate disc.

+During World War II, RG Jones Recording Studios produced recorded plays used for the American Overseas armed forces radio programs.
+The company's mobile PA vans and sound equipment were used by The Home Guard and the Red Cross.
+RG Jones provided PA systems for VE Day celebrations and VJ Day around London.

-In 1952, RG Jones opened a second studio at Morden, and in 1964, the Rolling Stones first recorded at RG Jones Studios.
-In 1969, RG Jones opened a new studio in Wimbledon and closed the Morden studio, whose building was demolished to make way for Merton College.
+In 1952, RG Jones opened a second studio at Morden, and became one of the first four track recording studios in the uk.

+In 1964, the Rolling Stones first recorded at RG Jones Studios.
+The studio also recorded many artists who later became mega stars including David Bowie, The Yardbirds, The Springfields, Tom Jones, The Bee Gees and Lulu.

+In 1969, RG Jones opened a new studio in Wimbledon, London SW19 and closed the Morden studio which was demolished to make way for Merton College.
 Notable artists who recorded at the studio before its eventual closure in 2001 included the Moody Blues, The Who, David Bowie, Love Affair, Sonny Boy Williamson, the Rolling Stones, Elton John, the Bee Gees, Leo Sayer, The Police, a-ha, Cliff Richard, and Mark Morrison.